Microsoft-community/Community-website/src/wiki/hacked-accounts.md

-# Getting Live Support for Hacked Accounts
+# Getting Support for Hacked Accounts

-This article covers how to get live chat support in case your account gets hacked.
+This article covers how to get support in case your account gets hacked.
 Please keep in mind that this guide only covers the most common paths to get to support, it is possible that these steps may not work for you entirely.

 ::: tip Note
-We can not help you recover hacked accounts in the Discord server, as we do not have access to account information.
+We cannot help you recover hacked accounts in the Discord server, as we do not have access to account information.
 :::

 The correct form to use for hacked accounts [can be found here](https://support.microsoft.com/en-us/home/contact?linkquery=I%20think%20my%20Microsoft%20account%20has%20been%20hacked).